pichtj/groebner/README.md

 ## Mac OS X

 Currently, groebner only compiles with gcc, so install that first.
-E.g. with `homebrew`:
+To install gcc and other build requirements with `homebrew`:

 ```
-brew install gcc
+brew install gcc yasm
 ```

 Then, start the build process: